Starry Starry Night

 The fabric also presented a challenge as it was a sheer beaded silk georgette.
 I found the best way to handle this fabric was by thread tracing all of the stitching lines -- time consuming to be sure, but worth the effort when it came time for construction.
 It also showed me exactly where I needed to remove the beads from the seam allowances.
 Even with this careful planning, I spent hours hand stitching beads over seam lines and in bare spots.

 The blouse is completely lined and all seams are enclosed.
 Even the sleeves were inserted with tiny French seams.
 The peplum is made from the same silk taffeta as the skirt and I used this inspired idea http://www.threadsmagazine.com/item/10619/take-a-buttonhole-a-long-way to create a single long bound buttonhole out of the silver satin.
 A simple beaded design was added between each of the delicate glass and metal buttons.

 The final touch was hand stitching a beautiful silver beaded lace on all of the edges.
 This took meticulous planning to line up and mirror image all the motifs.
 Beads removed from the blouse fabric were added at precise points to make for a cohesive design.

 I will add a picture of me wearing the complete outfit as soon as I get one from the wedding photographer.
 In the interim, please see the Burda link for a better idea of what the skirt looks like...

 Pattern or design used: Neue Mode 21088 and Burda 7919

-Posted on Jan 4th, 2010 in design, garment construction, fabric, reader's closet, button, hand stitching, underlining, beading
+Posted on in design, garment construction, fabric, reader's closet, hand stitching, button, underlining, beading

 Fancy Fabric Contest